Laravel-SN-Community/laravel.sn/README.md

 ## Tooling

-Afiyeu uses a few tools to ensure the code quality and consistency.
+Laravel.sn uses a few tools to ensure the code quality and consistency.
 Of course, [Pest](https://pestphp.com) is the testing framework of choice, and we also use [PHPStan](https://phpstan.org) for static analysis.

 In terms of code style, we use [Laravel Pint](https://laravel.com/docs/11.x/pint) to ensure the code is consistent and follows the Laravel conventions.